PlagueHO/CosmosDB/docs/New-CosmosDbAuthorizationToken.md

 ## SYNOPSIS

-Create a new Authorization Token to be used with in a Rest API request to CosmosDB.
+Create a new Authorization Token to be used with in a Rest API request to Cosmos DB.

 ## SYNTAX